i11g/Advanced-Programming/README.md

 - Working with string text processing and regular expressions
 - Working with classes, creating template classes
 - Creating a class hierarchy and inheritance
-- Understanding the object-oriented programming paradigm
+- Understanding the object-oriented programming paradigm.

 ## Technologies Used
 - C #, N Unit and .Net - version 8.0